thetkpark/onlinejudge-helm-chart/README.md

 > A Helm Chart for [QingdaoU/OnlineJudge](https://github.com/QingdaoU/OnlineJudge)

 ## Installing the Chart

 > Install the Chart with the release name of `my-onlinejudge`

 ```bash
 $ helm repo add onlinejudge https://thetkpark.github.io/onlinejudge-helm-chart
 $ helm install my-onlinejudge onlinejudge/onlinejudge
 ```

+## Usage

+The entrypoint to the web application is avaliable at `<release-name>-backend-srv` on port 8000

 ## Uninstalling the Chart